-- a) Actual revenue compared to budget is presented as supplementary information in the compilation report. - b) Revenue recorded in the general ledger was reconciled to the bank statements and at least 50% to supporting documentation. - c) Revenue was properly classified and recorded in the general ledger and presented in the financial statements on the budgetary basis of accounting which is a modified accrual basis.
+- a) Actual revenue compared to budget is presented as supplementary information in the compilation report. - b) The sample of revenue was found to be recorded in the general ledger and agreed to the supporting documentation and bank statements. - c) The sample of revenue was properly classified and recorded in the general ledger and presented in the financial statements on the budgetary basis of accounting which is a modified accrual basis.